hci-a-if-its-2019/assignment-0-andikaandra/Readme.md

 <br> ![register-page](assets/img/1549980550323.jpg) <br>
 at the first sight the page looks fine, but the fatal mistakes is when i submitted the form (register), MY ACCOUNT SUCCESSFULLY CREATED :disappointed_relieved: . the captcha code that i wrote is wrong but the form is successfully passed.
 <br><br>
-after my account created, and redirected to my dashboard,then i logged out, i tried to check forgot password page, lets check the picture below
+after my account created, and redirected to my dashboard then i logged out, i tried to check forgot password page, lets check the picture below
 <br> ![forgot-page](assets/img/1549980850738.jpg) <br>
 maybe this is the simple thing, but the page dont have "the link" to go back to homepage or previous page. so user manually to go to homepage. and the first proglem repeated again, the captcha code that i wrote is wrong but the form is successfully passed. :blush: